chrisfrank/sinatra_vs_express/README.md

 ## Running the Benchmarks Yourself

-I'd love to see whether other people get similar results.
+I'd love to see whether other people get similar results, especially if you tweak the `ab` concurrency level in `benchmark.rb`.

 The tests are simple to run.
 You'll need [node.js](https://nodejs.org), [npm](https://www.npmjs.com), [ruby](https://www.ruby-lang.org), and [bundler](http://bundler.io) installed on your system.
 Once you have those: